swortaljuju/llmapps/README.md

 alembic revision --autogenerate -m "Initial migration" alembic upgrade head
 ```
+If a new schema model file is added under backend/db/models, expose it in __init__.py.
+Otherwise, it can't be added to db by the above upgrade scripts.

 Copy gmail_creds.json and backend/token.json to related folder and update APP_MANAGER_GMAIL_CREDS_PATH environment pointing to it for gmail api access.

 *pgvector*